renatocamara/ai-102-advanced-topics/documents/Advanced_Topic_1_Generative_AI_and_AI_Agents_with_Azure_AI_and_Semantic_Kernel.md

-# Advanced Topic 1: Generative AI and AI Agents with Azure AI and Semantic Kernel
+# Advanced Topic: Generative AI and AI Agents with Azure AI and Semantic Kernel

 ## 1. Concept Explanation